This post on Dr. George Church falls under the second category.

 Dr. George Church

 It is quite revealing that the above video only had a little under 500 views when I embedded it in this post, despite being online for two days.
-In sharp contrast, the one week old gorilla video now has close to 11 million views.
-Dr. Church could bring back that now dead gorilla back to life just like he will the extinct woolly mammoth.
+In sharp contrast, the one week old gorilla enclosure video now has close to 11 million views.
+Dr. George Church could bring back that now dead gorilla back to life, just like he will the extinct woolly mammoth.

-Dr. Church is currently 61 years old, but from the looks of it, I doubt that he will retire any time soon despite his health problems.
-He is a workaholic.
+Dr. Church is currently 61 years old, but from the looks of it, I doubt that he will retire anytime soon despite his health problems.
+He is a vegan dyslexic narcoleptic workaholic.

 During the past few months Dr. Church has been all over the news almost every single day.
 Some highlights:

 This lengthy post is not meant to be a race baiting attempt, even though that is exactly what the title and content suggest.
-Moreover, while most people probably take the phrase “more evolved” to be complimentary (and indicative of higher intelligence among other desirable characteristics) and take the phrase “less evolved” to be insulting, I am not sure we can say that with any certainty at all.
+Moreover, while most people take the phrase “more evolved” to be complimentary and take the phrase “less evolved” to be insulting, I am not so sure.

 In any case, going back to the subject matter of this post, I used to have a caucasian workmate some years ago who told me many times that he thought Asians were the most evolved of all human races.
-By Asian, he (and I) meant mongoloid Asians, which includes Chinese, Japanese, Korean (along with the diaspora of these groups across the world).
+By Asian, he primarily meant East Asians, which includes Chinese, Japanese and Koreans (along with the diaspora of these groups across the world).

-However, lack of daily violent confrontations does not necessarily correlate with lack of major genocidal violence potential, and it is quite possible that China will go to war with some of its Asian neighbors in the coming years even though you would never get that idea from seeing daily largely very peaceful life throughout Asia.
+However, lack of daily violent confrontations does not necessarily correlate with lack of major genocidal violence potential.
+It is quite possible that China will go to war with some of its Asian neighbors in the coming years even though you would never get that idea from seeing daily largely very peaceful life throughout Asia.

-I think that a more evolved society will entail significant behavioral elements of both modern Asian (especially Japanese) and, to a lesser extent, Northern European peoples and societies.
-Both of these groups of people are often accused of having less emotional and outburst prone people.
+I think that a more evolved society will entail significant behavioral elements of both modern Asian and, to a lesser extent, Northern European peoples and societies.
+Both of these groupings are often accused of having less emotional and outburst prone people.
 In terms of racial diversity, I think that Northern European based societies are more evolved and fairer than Asian societies.

 It is interesting to note that Native Americans, with similar genetics to mongoloid Asians, have vastly different behavioral patterns and cultures.
-This would seem to favor “nurture” in the “nature” versus “nurture” debate and make the subject of this whole post (related to genetics and stereotypes) a moot point, but perhaps native Americans are not as genetically similar to say the Chinese or Japanese as we think?
+This would seem to favor “nurture” in the “nature” versus “nurture” debate and make the subject of this whole post (related to genetics) a moot point.
+But perhaps native Americans are not as genetically similar to say the Chinese or Japanese as we think?